guillainbisimwa/Splasheroo-doc/source/includes/main.md

 ## Add a service

-> Post a sevice and save it iin our database,
+> Post a sevice and save it in our database,

 ```javascript